 - Add Good Quality Supplements to Your Diet

 Certain supplements – such as omega-3 fish oil, carotenoids, Co-enzyme Q10, antioxidants, selenium, probiotics and vitamins C, D and E – may help naturally balance your microbiome.
-Bulls Eye contains antioxidants such as clove, cinnamic acid, pomegranate leaf extract, Rosemary leaf, Eucalyptus and lemon balm leaf extract to eliminate free radical damage to tissues by restoring alkalinity and naturally reducing toxins.
+Bacterial Defense contains antioxidants such as clove, cinnamic acid, pomegranate leaf extract, rosemary leaf, eucalyptus and lemon balm leaf extract to eliminate free radical damage to tissues by restoring alkalinity and naturally reducing toxins.